lucianpls/mod_fillin/README.md

 **Fill_RegExp pattern**
 Can be present more than once, one of the patterns has to match the request URL

+**Fill_BackFill On**
+Optional, sends the lower request directly to the source, not to itself.
+Useful when this module is configured after (on top of) the service to be filled in.

 **Fill_ConfigurationFiles SourceConfig Config**
 The first parameter is the source raster configuration, second one is the ahtse_fill configuration